 Tahoe Plant Workshops

 High Altitude Gardening Workshops: Want to grow your own fruits and vegetables here in Tahoe?
 Attend free workshops in May and June to learn how food can be grown at the Lake.
 Participants receive instruction on cultivation techniques, history/background on the plants being highlighted, and leave with free plants for their gardens.
 These are family-friendly workshops, with hands-on opportunities to get acquainted with growing fruits and vegetables.
-All workshops are sponsored by the Lake Tahoe Master Gardeners and held on various days and times at the Tahoe City Demonstration Garden, the Truckee Community Garden, the North Tahoe Demonstration Garden, and at the South Lake Tahoe Library.
+All workshops are sponsored by the Lake Tahoe Master Gardeners and held on various days and times at the Tahoe City Demonstration Garden, the Truckee Community Garden, and at the South Lake Tahoe Library.

 We have one final fall garden workshop planned for 2018:

-Seedlings grown for Garden Event Giveaways
+Seedlings provided for 2019 Garden Workshops:

 For more information contact Alison Toy.